 Over the years, copywriters and marketers came up with dozens marketing formulas which provide them with a framework they can use to create a copy that converts.
 Some of them follow those formulas religiously while others like to experiment and mix.

 One of the most popular formulas is AIDA (Attention – Interest – Desire – Action).
 If you don’t know a lot about marketing, you might have heard about it in the (now considered a classic) Alec Baldwin’s Glengarry Glen Ross speech.
-Other commonly used include ACCA (Awareness – Comprehension – Conviction – Action) or the 4Cs (Clear – Concise – Compelling – Credible).
+Other commonly used include ACCA (Awareness – Comprehension – Conviction – Action) 4Cs (Clear – Concise – Compelling – Credible) and the PAS formula (Problem – Agitate – Solve).

 Of course, a formula alone will merely help you structure your copy.
 But if you don’t give a hint of a solution to the problem of your audience, your text won’t sell.
 Unfortunately, many marketers forget about that.
 And yet helping your audience is one of the fastest ways to establishing a strong, long-lasting relationship.